rntz/datafun/system.md

 Note that whenever two variables are given distinct names $x, y$ it is assumed
 $x \ne y$ unless mentioned otherwise.

+We could choose to define two substitution operators, one for unrestricted substitution and the other for monotone substitution, but they coincide on properly-typed arguments (see substitution theorems below for what I mean by properly-typed arguments), so we don't bother.

 We define substitution $\sub{e_1/x} e_2$, by induction on $e_2$:

 $$